 - This New Town market square apartment has all the attractions and facilities of the Old Town but without all the noise and crowds just outside your window!
 Our apartment is ideal for 2 people but can accommodate up to 4 (double bed in the bedroom and double sofa bed in the main room).
 You will find shops and restaurants nearby for an amazing vacation in Warsaw.

 Planning to see more in Warsaw?
 Use our epic 2 day Warsaw itinerary

 The Praga district has had something of a resurgence in the last few years as a hip, Bohemian area of the city.
 Praga is located on the opposite side of the Vistula River from the old town area and is another one of the best areas to stay in Warsaw.

 Praga is one of the few parts of Warsaw that was not destroyed during World War II and as a result, it is considered the most authentic part of Warsaw.
-There are some great things to see for those staying in Praga including the Warsaw Zoo, Historical churches, street art and the Polish Vodka Museum.
+Targowa Street in Praga has a turbulent history, it was the centre of Warsaw for Jewish life in the city before the World War.
+There are some great things to see for those staying in Praga and visiting Warsaw including the Warsaw Zoo, Historical churches, street art and the Polish Vodka Museum.

 Travelling to Poland with kids?
 Check out all the best things to do in Rzeszow

 - The Moxy Warsaw Praga is a hip new hotel by Marriott in the city’s most authentic neighbourhood.
 The Moxy features spacious rooms for couples and families at an affordable price, with breakfast available daily.
 The rooms are both spacious and well-appointed, while the bar area is welcoming after a day out exploring Warsaw.
 You can get food at any time of the day from the Grab and Go area.
 The convenient location of the property offers easy access to the city’s must-see destinations.